vmstio/vmstio/docus/content/rules/defederation.md

 ## Sensitive Marking

-Our defederated instance list includes domains where the name itself may contain offensive language or, or the resulting site contains harmful or illegal materials.
+Our defederated instance list includes domains where the name itself may contain offensive language, or the resulting site contains harmful or illegal materials.
 As a result the domains are partially redacted when viewing on the [vmst.io/about](https://vmst.io/about) listing.

 However, in order to import our list into your own, these domain names are listed on GitHub.

 ::alert{type="warning"}
-When you view this list or visit these sites at your own discretion and/or liability.
+When you view this list or visit these sites you do so at your own discretion and/or liability.
 ::

 ## Blocklist Imports